An original Princess Leia dress, expected to fetch $2 million at auction, went unsold

 The white gown serves as the focal point of the mise-en-scène.
 It's even the last object visible as the final shot transitions to the director's credit, in the movie equivalent of what'd be a final bow on stage.

 "The dress is a real relic.
-It's an absolute piece of film history," said Brandon Alinger, the chief operating officer of Propstore, the company behind Wednesday's auction.
+It's an absolute piece of film history," said Brandon Alinger, the chief operating officer of Propstore.

 "When Star Wars fans see it, they stop in their tracks, they gasp a bit at the sight of it, because they recognize the significance of it," Alinger said.